79mplus/Mplus-Intercom-Subscription/readme.txt

 Here are some of its features:

 - Use Anywhere: Put on page, post, product or wherever!
+- Use OAuth to connect to Intercom
+- Enable the chat bubble in footer
 - No coding required
 - Instructions provided for everything to make it easy for you
 - Easy to configure: Takes 5-10 minutes.